Ednyfed Fychan: Ednyfed's successors as disteiniaid

-The Tudors of Penmynydd
+Penmynydd family

 Because of his great number of sons and holdings, Ednyfed Fychan had important descendants throughout Wales, including the most famous Welsh-language poet, Dafydd ap Gwilym.
-However, his most politically important descendants were the Tudors of Penmynydd.
-The Tudors of Penmynydd were descended from Ednyfed's son Goronwy, who was distain during the decade when Llywelyn consolidated his power over Powys and Deheubarth and secured the king's approval for his achievements.
-According to Glyn Roberts, "[e]ven before the conquest of 1282...
-Ednyfed's immediate descendants formed a 'ministerial aristocracy' of considerable wealth, and their widespread possessions, combined with the favourable terms on which they were held, made them the forerunners of that class of Welsh squires whose emergence is characteristic of the post-conquest period."

-Goronwy ab Ednyfed's son, Tudur Hen, was a major landowner and administrator in North Wales, as was his son Goronwy ap Tudur Hen and Goronwy's sons Hywel and Tudur ap Goronwy, who were also important patrons of Gruffudd ap Maredudd ap Dafydd, the last of the gogynfeirdd.
-The Owen Tudor who married Catherine of Valois and was grandfather to the future Henry VII was a grandson of Tudur ap Goronwy, making Ednyfed Fychan the originator of the dynasty, without whose rewards for service to Llywelyn the family's success could not be possible.
-The junior members of this family continued to own land in Anglesey until the late seventeenth century.
+However, his most politically important descendants were the Penmynydd family.
+The Penmynydd family was descended from Ednyfed's son Goronwy.
+Goronwy ab Ednyfed's son Tudur Hen was a major landowner and administrator in North Wales, as was his son Goronwy ap Tudur Hen and Goronwy's sons Hywel and Tudur ap Goronwy.
+These brothers were also important patrons of Gruffudd ap Maredudd ap Dafydd, the last of the gogynfeirdd, or 'rather early poets' a term used to describe the poets who composed in the style of the Poets of the Princes (c.
+1100–1283).
+The Owen Tudor who married Catherine of Valois and was grandfather to the future Henry VII was a grandson of Tudur ap Goronwy, making Ednyfed Fychan the originator of the dynasty.
+The junior members of this family continued to own land in Anglesey until the late eighteenth century.